Single-screen theatre owners urge Bengal govt to allow 100 pc occupancy in halls | Entertainment

 ''We haven't registered more than 5 per cent occupancy even during Christmas-New Year.
 If the entertainment industry has to sustain, this cannot continue...''
 Dutta said 100 per cent occupancy should be allowed in cinema halls to help them stay afloat. ''There has been a drop in active COVID-19 cases; almost everything has opened up with precautions.
 Then why do cinemas still suffer?
 We are implementing all safety guidelines,'' he said.

-An EIMPA official said around 120 of the 250 single screen theatres are currently operational, the rest have closed shop, and some permanently..
+Striking a different note, however, Navin Chokhani, the owner of Navina cinema, said, ''I will be okay with increasing theatre occupancy to 100 per cent only when I am sure that it wouldn't jeopardise the safety of our audience and employees.''
+If that isn't possible at this point in time, it's best to probably wait for a few more months, Chokhani added.
+An EIMPA official said around 120 of the 250 single screen theatres are currently operational, the rest have closed shop, and some permanently.